Reservation Manager Part 1: Unified Communication

 While our interface looks like a conventional messaging platform, each thread also serves as a Reservation File, deeply integrated with our reservation logic and the rest of your booking workflow.

-1. Double-click a file to open the Booking Editor to view or manage any and all aspects of your quote or booking, including payments:
+1. Double-click a file to open the Booking Editor to view or manage any and all aspects of your quote or booking, including payments:image showing that by double-clicking a file will open the Booking Editor to view or manage any and all aspects of your quote or booking

 1. Single click on a reservation to view guest messages in the Messenger Window without leaving the main page.
 Click Details on top right (shown below) to see reservation info.